leslie-kretai/leslie-kretai/README.md

 ## Hi there 👋

 I'm Laci Krétai (Pronounced Lawt-si cree-tay), although I just go by Leslie.
 I'm a Primary Care Paramedic from Canada.
 I like to write open source code as a hobby and to fix technology issues I encounter in my field.
-Welcome to my GitHub profile!

 <!--
 ## 🔭 Current Work

 - [Briefly describe your current work and projects here] -->
 ## 🌱 Currently Learning

 - Rust